cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 [![image](../images/ProfileRealTimePreview-PlantUML-SplitView.png)](../images/ProfileRealTimePreview-PlantUML-SplitView.png "The Profile Real-Time Preview (left) surfacing definition errors using distinct visual cues; the PlantUML Svg view (right) rendering the same profile as a standard diagram with no error indicators")

-Historically, validating a large profile required a meticulous inspection of every class, attribute, and association definition in the profile editor — a process that was time-consuming and error-prone precisely because definition problems had no visible presence in the workspace.
+Historically, validating a large profile required a meticulous inspection of every class, attribute, and association definition in the profile editor, a process that was time-consuming and error-prone precisely because definition problems had no visible presence in the workspace.
 The Profile Real-Time Preview eliminates that burden by making errors immediately visible each time the